Dogs and Apples. Are They OK for Your Dog?

 Another reason to go for apples versus other treats?

-Some canines are prone to particular illnesses, or they are older, so protein restrictions are placed on them.
-As a result, they can't have meaty treats, or they have to consume low-fat foods.
-Because apples are low in fat and protein, they offer an excellent substitute for such dogs.
+Some canines can’t have meaty treats, or they have to consume low-fat foods.
+Because apples are low in fat and protein, they are an excellent substitute for such dogs.

 All in all, apples are wonderful to use as pet snacks or as rewards during dog training.